 - Vitamin E not only helps speed the healing, and soothes the burn, but also works great to prevent scars from forming.
 Squeeze the oil from a vitamin E capsule and spread on the puppy’s nose or ear tips once or twice a day.
 You’ll need several capsules to apply to a belly burn.
 Vitamin E isn’t a problem if the pet decides to lick it off—it’s actually good for the pet on the inside, too.

-- The most dangerous times of day for sunburn are 9:00 a.m. to 3:00 p.m. so keep susceptible pups indoors during these hours, and draw the shades so window-worshippers aren’t exposed.
-When sun exposure can’t be avoided, especially for pup that love to sunbathe on their backs, fit them with a tee shirt that covers up tender tummies.
+- The most dangerous times of day for sunburn are 9:00 a.m. to 3:00 p.m. so keep susceptible pups indoors during these hours and draw the shades so window-worshippers aren’t exposed.
+When sun exposure can’t be avoided, especially for a pup that loves to sunbathe on their backs, fit them with a tee shirt that covers up tender tummies.

 - You can also use sunscreens on the ear tips, bridge of the nose, tummy, or other places affected by sun exposure to protect your pet.
 Choose a product with an SPF (sun protection factor) of 15 or higher.
 Avoid human products containing zinc oxide or PABA—pet products are best.